jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 customers to expedite security transformation and modernization by sharing best practices, lessons learned, and guidance.
-They compile and structure Microsofts and customers best practices and lessons learned into reference strategies, architectures, plans, and more to facilitate the process.
+They compile and structure Microsoft’s and customers’ best practices and lessons learned into reference strategies, architectures, plans, and more to facilitate the process.